LGBTQ rights in Malta: Independent Malta

 Malta became independent in 1964 and at this point Malta was comparably still traditional in terms of the sexual revolution and progression in Europe.
 Only in 1973 did the Labour Government decide to change Malta's laws to match those of Western Europe and decriminalise homosexuality.

 MGRM, formerly known as the Malta Gay Rights Movement (Moviment għad-Drittijiet tal-Omosesswali f'Malta), is a socio-political non-governmental organisation founded in 2001 to focus on the challenges and rights of the Maltese LGBT community.
 In February 2008, MGRM organised and presented a petition to Parliament asking for a range of measures to be introduced to protect LGBT people through the law.
 The petition was signed by more than 1,000 people and asked for legal recognition of same-sex couples, an anti-homophobic bullying strategy for the island nation's schools and new laws targeting homophobic and transphobic crimes.
 The petition received the backing of Alternattiva Demokratika.
 Party chairman Harry Vassallo said that the recognition of gay rights would be a step forward.

 In 2004, the Government introduced a ban on anti-gay discrimination in employment.
 In October 2009, George Abela, the President of Malta, met with the board of ILGA-Europe at the presidential palace as the group prepared to open its 13th annual conference in Malta.
 Abela agreed that information and education were important in tackling discrimination and fostering acceptance of differences and that Malta has seen progress in LGBT acceptance.
 He was said that "love is the most important thing there is and it can't be 'graded' based on sexual orientation".
 It was the first time a head of state met with ILGA-Europe members during one of the group's annual conferences.

 Legality of same-sex sexual activity

 Same-sex sexual activity has been legal in Malta since January 1973.
 The Prime Minister of Malta, Dom Mintoff, and the Labour Party legislated for the removal of the British-introduced sodomy law, at the time opposed by the Roman Catholic Church in Malta and the Maltese Nationalist Party.
 Mikiel Gonzi, Archbishop of Malta, remained staunchly opposed to decriminalization.
-He complained that homosexuality was both a grave sin and "unnatural", but furthermore it was practiced by the "sick".
+He complained that homosexuality was both a grave sin and "unnatural", and furthermore said it was practiced by the "sick".
 The age of consent is equal regardless of sexual orientation or gender at 16 years of age.